Presotto-Technologies/infra-playground/terraform/modules/storage/README.md

 ### Setup
 The following commands are required to setup replication between zones and to setup the buckets and credentials to access it.
 Change the values accordingly.

+### Layout
+The layout of the infra should be applied after the nodes are connected when using multi cluster setup.

 ```
 // apply storage layout
 kubectl exec -c garage --stdin --tty -n storage garage-0 -- ./garage status